Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 9-Mar-2022**
 <h3 align='center'>Creating doctypes in mentor-mentee app</h3>
-- Today, we have created a doctype named Mentee for mentee's information.
+- We have created a doctype named Mentee for mentee's information.
 - In this, we entered mentees and their details.
 - Also add their mentors under each mentee.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
-**Date : 10-Mar-2022**
+**Date : 11-Mar-2022**
 <h3 align='center'>Creating doctypes in mentor-mentee app</h3>
 - Today, we have created a doctype named Relation for mentor and mentee relation.
 - In this, we entered mentees and their mentor details.